-1.06 This guide discusses in detail the requirements for a financial statement audit encompassed by GAAS.
-Under AU-C section 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance With Generally Accepted Auditing Standards, this guide is an interpretive publication.
+- Requirements, Cost Principles, and Audit Requirements for Federal Awards (the Uniform Guidance) 8 - d.
+Other auditing requirements, such as those required by a state oversight agency for audits of local governments - 1.06 This guide discusses in detail the requirements for a financial statement audit encompassed by GAAS.
+Under AU-C section 200, Overall Objectives of the Independent Auditor and the Conduct of an Audit in Accordance With Generally Accepted Auditing Standards,9 this guide is an interpretive publication.
 That is, this guide provides guidance on the application of GAAS in a governmental environment.
 This guide also highlights the requirements for a financial audit encompassed by Government Auditing Standards, referring, where appropriate, to the detailed discussion of those standards in the AICPA Audit Guide Government Auditing Standards and Single Audits.
 That guide provides detailed guidance on financial audits conducted in accordance with Government Auditing Standards as well as audits conducted in accordance with the Single Audit Act.
-Other auditing requirements are beyond the scope of GAAS and this guide and generally are not discussed in this guide.

-1.07 This guide provides guidance for the audits of governmental financial statements that are prepared in accordance with GAAP and is based on pronouncements issued or cleared by GASB.
+Other auditing requirements are beyond the scope of GAAS and this guide and generally are not discussed in this guide. - 1.07 This guide provides guidance for the audits of governmental financial statements that are prepared in accordance with GAAP10 and is based on pronouncements issued or cleared by GASB.
 (See the following section for a discussion of GAAP for state and local governments.)
-This guide contains a small amount of category B accounting guidance, which is in orange font and listed in appendix B, "Category B Guidance."

-1.08 The accounting and auditing guidance in this guide may become superseded by standards issued since its publication.
-Therefore, users of this guide should consider auditing and accounting pronouncements issued subsequent to this guide.
+This guide contains a small amount of category B accounting guidance, which is in orange font and listed in appendix B, "Category B Guidance." - 1.08 The accounting and auditing guidance in this guide may become superseded by standards issued since its publication.
+Therefore, users of this guide should consider auditing an 1 accounting pronouncements issued subsequent to this guide.